-- Written by Robin Graham Robin Graham
+- Contributed by Robin Graham Robin Graham

 The renovation of the UTS dining room is drawing major attention from givers, alumni and non-alumni alike.
 An unprecedented capital campaign is moving forward.
 The specific project for the Spring drive is the renovation of the Dining Room.